 Workforce Education & Training

-California's public mental health system will develop and maintain a sufficient workforce capable of providing individual-and family-driven, culturally competent services using effective methods that promote wellness, recovery and resilience and other positive mental health outcomes.
+California’s public mental health system will build and support a strong workforce that can provide culturally respectful services tailored to individuals and families, using proven approaches that promote wellness, recovery, resilience, and positive mental health outcomes.

 Workforce Education and Training (WET), as a component of the Mental Health Services Act (MHSA), is intended to address identified occupational shortages and education and training needs of the public mental health workforce.